Custom development environments

 - Remote - SSH - Connect to any location by opening folders on a remote computer or virtual machine (VM) using SSH.

-- Remote - Containers - Develop within a container, which is a piece of software that includes your app and any dependencies your app needs to run.
+- Dev Containers - Develop within a container, which is a piece of software that includes your app and any dependencies your app needs to run.

 Check out the topics in this section to learn more about each of the remote development extensions in Visual Studio Code.